 What I didn’t expect was to be so wowed by my own backyard along the way.

 You can’t talk about Reno and not mention beer.
-I enjoyed showing Victoria some of my favorite breweries in town: don’t miss Under The Rose, Pigeon Head and Brasserie Saint James.
-The first afternoon, we passed a couple hours catching up over delicious drinks at Brasserie.
+I enjoyed showing Victoria some of my favorite breweries in town: don’t miss Pigeon Head and Brasserie Saint James.
+The first afternoon, we passed a couple of hours catching up over delicious drinks at Brasserie.
 No better way to spend a sunny afternoon in Reno.

 Each time I visit The Basement, I marvel at how it continually transforms.
-After Victoria landed, our first stop was Rawbry for some revitalizing juices (nothing better after getting off a plane!).
-We enjoyed poking our heads in all the shops in Midtown, and picked up some cool vintage-inspired Reno postcards at West Elm.
+We enjoyed poking our heads in all the shops in Midtown and picked up some cool vintage-inspired Reno postcards at West Elm.
 A day later, we found ourselves at the gorgeous Sierra Water Gardens (my first time!) for a rad social gathering where I introduced Victoria to some friends… I will definitely be shopping for flora and fauna from the “succulent bar” in the future.
 If you’re in the area, make sure to check out Wedge Ceramics and Strange Bikinis across the street.

 Have you been to the newly-opened Renaissance Hotel yet?
 While downtown admiring the Burning Man artwork on display, we wandered into The Shore Room at the Renaissance — with gorgeous views right on the Truckee River, we were treated to a cacophony of Charred Grilled Octopus, Grilled Lamb Rack Lollipops and other delectables from Banquet Chef Jordan Beam.
 Sipping a Mediterranean Mule and Raspberry Lemon Drop, with unparalleled views of the Truckee River, I felt proud to show Victoria my home.
 Doesn’t get much better than that.